INVISALIGN BRACE TOP QUESTIONS: WHAT’S THE STORY?

-How long does it take for Invisalign Brace to start working?
+How long does it take for Invisalign Braces to start working?

 Many of our patients start to see a difference within the first few weeks.
 But be warned that teeth will start to move back if you don’t continue wearing your aligners as directed, ie morning and night for 20-22 hours each day, only removing them for eating, drinking and cleaning… or for the occasional special event.